 Aryn spent the last three years as a Policy Analyst in the Office for Students and Young Consumers at the Consumer Financial Protection Bureau.
 Prior to coming to the Bureau, she served as Policy Advisor for Congresswoman Maxine Waters (CA-43).
 While on the hill, she specialized in education, women’s science and technology, appropriations, and diversity and inclusion policy.
 An alumnus of the Congressional Black Caucus Foundation Emerging Leaders program, she has worked in both the legislative and executive branch of government, including stints at the U.S. Department of Education and the U.S. Senate Committee on Health, Education, Labor and Pensions (HELP).

-Originally from Detroit, Michigan, she is a graduate of North Carolina Agricultural and Technical State University with a BS in Public Relations.
+Originally from Detroit, Michigan, she is a graduate of North Carolina Agricultural and Technical State University with a BS in Public Relations and a Ed.M. in Education Policy and Management from Harvard University.
 Aryn credits her efforts to create the White House Initiative on Educational Excellence for African-Americans as her greatest professional accomplishment to date.

 Rachel Goodman (American Civil Liberties Union)